akkitheakhil/E-Commerce-App/MicroServices/README.md

-# E-Commerce - API
+# E-Commerce - MicroService API

-An API build for E-Commerce app.
+An MicroService API build for E-Commerce app.
 - TypeScript + Mongoose + MongoDB + Node Express API Server
+- MicroService Architecture
+- Scalable Solution
+- Factory Design Pattern
+- Docker

 # Pre-reqs
 To build and run this app locally you will need a few things: